JahidBasher/ContrastiveBERT/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or inquiries, please contact [Jahid Basher](mailto:jahid@example.com).
+For any questions or inquiries, please contact [Jahid Ibna Basher](mailto:mohammadjahid1504037@gmail.com).

 ## Cite
 ```python